 Mr. Lambert retired from a distinguished military career in the U.S. Army that included service as the Senior Enlisted Advisor to the Army Research, Development, and Engineering Command’s (RDECOM); Night Vision and Electronic Sensors Directorate (NVESD); Cavalry Squadron First Sergeant in the 10th Mountain Division; and Senior Military Science Instructor at the University of New Hampshire.
 He completed multiple combat and operational deployments to countries including Iraq, Afghanistan, Kosovo, South Korea, and Hungary.

 Mr. Lambert is well versed in intelligence, surveillance, and reconnaissance (ISR), operational planning, training management, sustainment and logistical operations, and resource management.
 He solves complex problems at NELOGIS to improve efficiency and provide innovative solutions in the demanding business environment.
 He uses his leadership skills to further business development and also maintains the risk management processes.

-Mr. Lambert holds a Bachelor of Science degree in Business Administration, Finance Option, from the University of New Hampshire and is a member of Beta Gamma Sigma.
+Mr. Lambert is a certified PMP and holds a Bachelor of Science degree in Business Administration, Finance Option, from the University of New Hampshire.